Stay Active With Strength Training

 Strength Training Guidelines:

 Do a minimum of 2 full-body weight training sessions per week on non-consecutive days (the muscles need a day of rest to repair and recover).
 No muscle should be worked more than three times in one week.

-For a full-body session, include 8-10 separate exercises that work the major muscle groups: hips and thighs; back; chest; shoulders; arms; and core body (abdominals and spinal muscles).
+For a full-body session, including 8-10 separate exercises that work the major muscle groups: hips and thighs; back; chest; shoulders; arms; and core body (abdominals and spinal muscles).

 Perform one set of 8-12 repetitions per exercise to build strength and maintain it.
 More sets may produce more dramatic results, as could adding a third workout per week.

 Begin with a weight that you can lift in good form.
 The last few reps should be somewhat difficult.

 As you gain strength, add more sets or gradually increase the amount of weight.